gunkutzeybek/readmesample/readme.md

 <br/>
 <br/>

+## One small challenge

-** There are some cases that two user wants to update same proposal at the same time.
-For that kind of
+There are some cases that two user wants to update same proposal at the same time.
+For that kind of situations, EntityFrameworkCore provides an optimistic locking mechanism.
+Since the app is operating on Status fields of records, i marked Status field as concurrency field.
+Doing this makes entity framework include this column as where clause for update and delete operations and if a change has occured since the entity is loaded in the context, it can't update or delete any data and determines a dirty data exists in the context.
+Throws an exception.
+These exceptions are catched in the system and converted to an appropriate message.